aave/dlp-docs-abi/README.md

 ### ABI Details

 The LendingPool smart contract is the primary access to the protocol.
-Here is a list of functions that are available currently available.
+Here is a list of the functions currently available.
 Note during the testnet period, these interfaces will likely change.

 #### Actions